andreabellacicca/zizza/README.md

 **Using Natural Language to Interact with ZizZA**
 ----------------------
-ZizZA allows you to interact with the NEAR blockchain using natural language commands.
+ZizZA allows you to interact with the NEAR and Zcash blockchains using natural language commands.
 You can phrase your requests in a way that feels most natural to you, and ZizZA will understand what you want to do.

 For example, instead of using the specific command swap with the required parameters, you can simply say: